-- 32 At the first annual general meeting all the directors must retire from office unless by the close of the meeting the members have failed to elect sufficient directors to hold a quorate meeting of the directors.
+- 1) At the first annual general meeting all the directors must retire from office unless by the close of the meeting the members have failed to elect sufficient directors to hold a quorate meeting of the directors.
 At each subsequent annual general meeting one-third of the directors or, if their number is not three or a multiple of three, the number nearest to one-third, must retire from office.
+If there is only one director he or she must retire. - 2) Other than at the first three general meetings following incorporation, all elected directors shall retire from office at the third annual general meeting following the annual general meeting at which they were elected but may be re-elected articles the retirement shall take effect upon the conclusion of the meeting.

-If there is only one director he or she must retire. - 33 (1) The directors to retire by rotation shall be those who have been longest in office since their last appointment.
-If any directors became or were appointed directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - (2) If a director is required to retire at an annual general meeting by a provision of the articles the retirement shall take effect upon the conclusion of the meeting.
+- 1) The directors to retire by rotation shall be those who have been longest in office since their last appointment.
+If any directors became or were appointed directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot. - 2) If a director is required to retire at an annual general meeting by a provision of the